 Creative Nonfiction Grant

-Intensely researched nonfiction books, written with an artful sensitivity to complexity and nuance, have always been important in shaping the way we understand the world; today they are essential.
+Intensely researched nonfiction books, written with an artful sensitivity to depth and nuance, have always been important in shaping the way we understand the world; today they are essential.

 Recognizing this challenge to the creation of such exemplary works of literature, the Whiting Creative Nonfiction Grant’s chief objective is to foster original, ambitious projects brought to the highest possible standard.
 Knowing that writers of color often face additional structural hurdles to securing institutional resources to support such projects, we particularly encourage applications from them.

-The application window for the 2023 Creative Nonfiction Grant is closed.
-Applications were due April 25, 2023.
+The application window for the 2024 Creative Nonfiction Grant is closed.
+The 2025 application will be available in February 2025.

 Whiting welcomes applications for works of history, cultural or political reportage, biography, memoir, science, philosophy, criticism, food or travel writing, graphic nonfiction, and personal essays, among other categories.
 Again, the work should be intended for a general, not academic, adult reader.
 Self-help titles, historical fiction, textbooks, books primarily for a scholarly audience, and books for young readers are not eligible.
 Examples of the wide range of previous grantees can be found here.